udacity/create-your-own-adventure/english/crochet/crochet.md

 Crochet teddy bears are the cutest.
-You should start working on one today.
+Start one today! :)

-Click here to [return to reality] (https://github.com/udacity/create-your-own-adventure/blob/master/english/marshmallow.md).
+Click here to [return to reality] (../marshmallow.md).